Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2_promptflow_en.md

 ![review the modified flow](images/first_dag_graph.jpg)

-### 2️⃣ Integrate the phi3.5 endpoint into Python Node
+### 2️⃣ Integrate the fine tuned phi3.5 endpoint into Python Node
 1. First of all, In order to get the endpoint information to create a connection, Navigate to the Azure Machine Learning workspace you created > Endpoints > Consume tab > Copy the REST endpoint and primary key as the authentication information.
 ![copy the REST endpoint and primary key](images/copy_endpoint_comsumption_info.jpg)